wearetriple/dotnet-defaults/Standards/Renovate/Renovate.md

 ### renovate-config.js
 This file contains the settings to actually run the application, things like personal access tokens and how it can find your code.
-Only add this file after creating the onboarding PR.

 This file should be at the root of your project.

 Example: [renovate-config.js](renovate-config.js)